wrenfold/wrenfold/docs/source/quick_start.rst

     :end-before: function_def_end

-The argument type annotations let wrenfold know what dimensions and numerical types to expect for the input arguments to :math:`f`.
+The argument type annotations let wrenfold know what dimensions and numerical types to expect for the input arguments to :math:`f`:

+  #. ``wf.FloatScalar`` indicates a single floating-point number.
+  #. ``wf.Vector2`` indicates a 2x1 column-vector of floating-point numbers.

+See :doc:`Type Annotations <../reference/type_annotations>` for more details on these annotations.

+When wrenfold invokes the function, it will fill these arguments with symbolic variables.
 Our python function returns two outputs:

   #.
 The first is the value of the Rosenbrock function, :math:`f`.
 We specify that this will be the
      *return value* of the generated C++ function.